Annapreto23/Birthday_app/README.md

 1. Download the APK from the [latest release](https://github.com/Annapreto23/Birthdays_app/releases/tag/v1.0.0).
 2. Install the APK on your Android device.

-IOS version will comme later.
+IOS version will come later.

 ## Getting Started with Android Studio